Upshur County DWI Guide

 Critical Deadlines

-• ALR Hearing Deadline: This is perhaps the most time-sensitive deadline.
-In Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Requesting this hearing is crucial, as it allows you to challenge the suspension and potentially keep your license.
+• ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS) to challenge the suspension of your driver's license.

-• Court Appearance Dates: You will receive a notice of your court appearance date.
-Mark this date clearly on your calendar and make every effort to attend.
-Failure to appear can result in a warrant for your arrest.
+• Court Appearance: You will receive a notice of your court date, typically within a few weeks of your arrest.
+This date is crucial.
+Missing it will result in a warrant for your arrest.

 Local Resources